 - Interactions between resident and transient pods have not been observed.
 When they are traveling in the same area, they most often appear to ignore each other.
 At other times, transient whales actively avoid resident whales.

 - Whale watchers and researchers have named certain common whale behaviors.

-- Killer whales in the Johnstone Strait in British Columbia rub their bodies along the pebbly bottoms of shallow bays (sometimes called "rubbing beaches").
-Why is unclear: they may do it for tactile stimulation, or it may help remove external parasites.
+- Killer whales in the Johnstone Strait in British Columbia rub their bodies along the pebbly bottoms of shallow bays (sometimes called “rubbing beaches.”)
+They may do this to help remove sloughing off skin.

-- Behavioral studies of several cetacean species in zoological parks suggest that killer whales are among the most curious of cetaceans, with great tendency to "play" and to manipulate objects.
+- Behavioral studies suggest that killer whales “play” with and manipulate objects.

 - A killer whale may strand if it is affected by a severe, debilitating illness or injury, or if it is too weak to swim or hunt for food.
 (See Longevity and Causes of Death.)

 - In some areas, killer whales temporarily slide up onto ice or sand to pursue prey.
 This behavior is not considered stranding.

 - Killer whales prey on many species of marine mammals.
 (See Diet.)

 - Killer whales have also been observed harassing other marine mammals, without eating them.

 - At other times, killer whales have been seen feeding in the same area with other marine mammals, with no apparent reaction by the killer whales.
 Some species, including those that are known prey for killer whales (minke whales, Dall's porpoises, and seals, for example) have been observed swimming with killer whales.